Royal Mail first half profits almost double

 The group will pay a final dividend of 133 million pounds for the full-year.

-Later on Wednesday Vince Cable, the minister in charge of the privatisation, will be quizzed before a parliamentary committee on whether the sale has shortchanged the taxpayer.
+Later on Wednesday Vince Cable, the minister in charge of the privatization, will be quizzed before a parliamentary committee on whether the sale has shortchanged the taxpayer.

 Cable's appearance follows that last week of the banks that helped broker the sale, who rejected claims that the postal firm could have been sold at its current higher price.